AIBO: AIBO Orlando events

+Since 2019, independent organizers have hosted small, fan-oriented gatherings at various locations in Orlando, Florida.
+The 2020 AIBO Orlando event was cancelled due to the COVID-19 pandemic, but resumed in 2021.
+These events typically last two days.
+The next AIBO Orlando event is scheduled to be held on February 20–21, 2027.
+(Note: This event was originally scheduled to be held in September 2026, but was postponed to February 2027 for unknown reasons.)

 Animation

 The AIBO television series Piroppo (ピロッポ) was a series of animated shorts (approximately 6 minutes each) based around AIBO ERS-31xes, Latte and Macaron.
 The animated series triggered sounds and actions from viewers' ERS-31xes in media-link mode on the proper software.

 The 23-episode series was broadcast on Fuji TV from 11 October 2001, to 21 March 2002.

 In popular culture

 When AIBO was introduced, The New Yorker published a cartoon by Jack Ziegler showing AIBO "urinating" nuts and bolts on a fire hydrant.

 The AIBO ERS-111 was used in Janet Jackson's "Doesn't Really Matter" music video, and received increased market demand and commercial success after being featured with Jackson in the clip.

 The AIBO ERS-311 was featured in the Swedish girl group Play's music video for their song "Us Against The World".

 In an episode of Frasier, Frasier gives his dad an AIBO ERS-210 to keep him company while he is visiting Roz in Wisconsin.
 There is a scene with Eddie interacting with the AIBO, while Martin Crane complains to Sony about not being able to get it to work.

 In the Futurama episode "Jurassic Bark", Bender is seen with a robotic dog resembling an AIBO named Robo-Puppy.

 In the film Click, Kevin's new Robo-dog an AIBO ERS-7, was run over by the dad's car.

 A pair of robotic dogs based on AIBO appear in Tokyo Jungle, a video game published by Sony Computer Entertainment.
 The very first AIBO model, ERS-110, is seen in this game, too.

 An AIBO ERS-210 can be seen in the title sequence of the 2017 TV adaptation of Neil Gaiman's American Gods.

 An AIBO ERS-1000 and ERS-111 appears in Kamen Rider Zero-One, from episodes 38, 39 and 45 respectively, as Gai Amatsu's AI dog named Thouser.
 Between July 19 and August 2, 2020, owners of fifth generation AIBO received a limited-time update that will allow to perform a special dance as seen in the 39th episode.

 The AIBO ERS-110 and ERS-1000 models also appear in the 2024 Team Asobi-developed video game Astro Bot.